swami-sanapathi/interactive-pdf/README.md

   - Puppeteer build: uses HTML anchors (`#tab-i`) that remain clickable after PDF export.
 - Complete content hiding inside a single PDF page is not feasible with standard PDF viewers; we simulate tabs via in-document navigation.

+Tip: If your environment blocks external network access, replace avatar URLs and Google Fonts with locally hosted or base64-encoded assets to ensure they render before PDF export.

 ## Customization
 - Colors/spacing: edit palette and constants in `generate-hrms-pdf.js` or CSS in `generate-hrms-puppeteer.js`.
 - Data: replace `sample-data.json` or pass `-i your.json -o out.pdf`.